Plastic waste impacting the environment

 Cost of Implementation

 Cost is one of the challenges of environmental risk management.
 Implementing an effective environmental risk management strategy can require significant personnel, budget, and technology investments.
-Additionally, companies may need to invest in research and development to better understand their operations and potential environmental risks.
+Additionally, companies may need to invest in research and development to understand their operations and potential environmental risks better.

 Final Thoughts